jasonsalas/image_captioner/README.md

 (Of course, you could run everything in the cloud if you wish.)

-This demo is based off the wonderful e-book [Deep Learning for Natural Language Processing](https://machinelearningmastery.com/deep-learning-for-nlp/) by Dr. Jason Brownlee.
+This demo is based off the wonderful e-book [Deep Learning for Natural Language Processing](https://machinelearningmastery.com/deep-learning-for-nlp/) by [Dr. Jason Brownlee](https://twitter.com/TeachTheMachine), and discussed in [a couple](https://medium.com/swlh/image-captioning-in-python-with-keras-870f976e0f18) of [blog posts](https://medium.com/@faizanmustafa75/keras-implementation-of-image-captioning-model-3a7ab68e67d4).